ragavvenkatesan/yann/docs/source/index.rst

-    While, there are more formal and wholesome toolboxes that are similar and have a much larger userbase such as `Lasagne`_, `Keras`_, `Blocks`_ and `Caffe`_, this toolbox is designed differently, simpler and versatile.
-Yann is designed as a supplement to an upcoming book on Convolutional Neural Networks and also the toolbox of choice for a deep learning course.
+    While, there are more formal and wholesome toolboxes that are similar and have a much larger userbase such as `Lasagne`_, `Keras`_, `Blocks`_ and `Caffe`_, this toolbox is designed differently.
+This is much simpler and versatile.
+Yann is designed as a supplement to an upcoming beginner's book on Convolutional Neural Networks and also the toolbox of choice for a introductory course on deep learning for computer vision.

     Because of this reason, Yann is specifically designed to be intuitive and easy to use for beginners.
 That does not compromise Yann of any of its core purpose - to be able to build CNNs in a plug and play fashion.
 It is still a good choice for a toolbox for running pre-trained models and build complicated, non-vannilla CNN architectures that are not easy to build with the other toolboxes.
+It is also a good choice for researchers and industrial scientists, who want to quickly prototype networks and test them before developing production scale models.

 .. _getting_started: